-- 1. Documentation of current immunizations and health screenings, including, but not limited to Tetanus, Hepatitis A and B, Tuberculosis, and HIV. - 2.
-Medical examination results for certification of physical fitness for rigorous physical activity, including but not limited to chest x-ray, lung function, cardiovascular fitness, complete blood and urine screening and blood toxicology reports.
-Results may be shared with international diving medical experts at Divers Alert Network to help determine safety clearance for diving at all depths required within the SMDI curriculum. - 3.
-Verification of current medical insurance to cover local medical treatment for routine health services and/or emergencies including hyperbaric medical treatment and remote air ambulance coverage.
-All policies must be current throughout the duration of the SMDI program to protect the health of the student. - 4.
+1. Agreement to Documentation of current immunizations and health screenings, including, but not limited to Tetanus, Hepatitis A and B, Tuberculosis, and HIV prior to involvement in any SES course that requires in-water activity.

+- 2. Agreement to provide medical examination results for certification of physical fitness for rigorous physical activity, including but not limited to chest x-ray, lung function, cardiovascular fitness, complete blood and urine screening and blood toxicology reports.
+Results may be shared with international diving medical experts at Divers Alert Network to help determine safety clearance for diving at all depths required within the curriculum prior to involvement in any SES course that requires in-water activity. - 3.
+Agreement to show proof of current medical insurance to cover local medical treatment for routine health services and/or emergencies including hyperbaric medical treatment and remote air ambulance coverage prior to involvement in any SES course that requires in-water activity.
+All policies must be current throughout the duration of the SPMD program to protect the health of the student. - 4.
 Agreement to complete, prior to each in-water activity, a "Hold Harmless" statement that acknowledges proper individual preparation for diving including proper rest, hydration, nutrition and including attesting to being alcohol, nicotine and substance-free. - 5.
-Agreement to subject to random urine drug testing during all semesters of in-water activity and/ or coursework as is the professional standard in many areas of the diving industry. - 6.
+Agreement to subject to random urine drug testing during all semesters of in-water activity and/or coursework as is the professional standard in many areas of the diving industry. - 6.
 Agreement to weekend availability of no less than one Saturday or Sunday per month during the academic year for open water activities related to coursework.
 Student will be notified in advance of particular course registration. - 7.
-Agreement to summer availability for one academic session in order to complete an intensive international dive activity experience. - 8.
-Agreement to provide documentation of annual professional service for any personally-owned mechanical or electronic diving equipment for continued use throughout the duration of the SMDI program. - 9.
-Successful completion of the Cooper 12-minute Swim at a "Good" or higher category for aquatic fitness.
-Testing to begin the first semester of program involvement.
+Agreement to summer availability for one academic session in order to complete an intensive international dive activity experience upon successful completion of SES 240/240L. - 8.
+Agreement to provide documentation of annual professional service for any personally-owned mechanical or electronic diving equipment prior to involvement in any SES course that requires in-water activity for continued use throughout the duration of the SPMD program. - 9.
+Agreement to successful completion of the Cooper 12-minute Swim at a "Good" or higher category for aquatic fitness by the end of SES 240L.
+Testing to begin the first semester of program involvement. - 10.
+Agreement to provide equivalent entry-level diving certification from a recognized training/ certifying agency or to enroll in ISR 155/155L.

-- 10. ISR 155 or equivalent entry-level diving certification from a recognized training/certifying agency. - 11.
-ISR 255 or equivalent intermediate diving certification from a recognized training/certifying agency. - 12.
-SES 211 or current Lifeguard Training Certification equivalent to that issued in SES 211. - 13.
-SES 212/212L or current First Aid, CPR/AED for Professional Rescuers, Blood Bourne Pathogen, Oxygen Administration certifications equivalent to those issued in SES 212/212L. - 14.
-Documentation of no fewer than 30 SCUBA dives in a variety of environments and conditions. - 15.
-Satisfactory completion of a proficiency examination including, but not limited to, a written examination on basic diving theory, as well as a practical exam on diving skill performance in confined and open water.
+- 11. Agreement to provide equivalent intermediate diving certification from a recognized training/ certifying agency or to enroll in ISR 255/255L. - 12.
+Agreement to provide current Lifeguard Training Certification equivalent to that issued in SES 211 or to enroll in SES 211. - 13.
+Agreement to provide current First Aid, CPR/ AED for Professional Rescuers, Blood Bourne Pathogen, Oxygen Administration certifications equivalent to those issued in SES 212/212L or to enroll in SES 212/212L. - 14.
+Agreement to document no fewer than 60 SCUBA dives in a variety of environments and conditions as required for application for industry professional certifications. - 15.
+Agreement from experienced divers to satisfactory completion of a proficiency examination including, but not limited to, a written examination on basic diving theory, as well as a practical exam on diving skill performance in confined and open water OR agree to enroll in ISR 155/155L and/or ISR 255/255L.

-Distribution Requirements and Co-requisites 47 (Courses specifically required are listed below each subject area with a double asterisk () and must be completed with a grade of C or better).
+Distribution Requirements and Co-requisites 47 (Courses specifically required are listed below each subject area and must be completed with a grade of C or better).